Piercings 101: Your Style and Safety Guide To The Ins and Outs of Piercing

 The first week of healing might see some bleeding or scabbing.
 Additionally, some areas may experience a white or yellow fluid that dries into a crust around the piercing area and onto the jewelry.
 If, however, you are experiencing thicker or foul-smelling pus or ooze, this could be a sign of an infection.

 Metal jewelry cannot get stuck to the skin, so there is no reason to twist it or move it around.
 Twisting during the healing process only results in reopening and irritating the piercing.

 Be aware of mild itching, burning, or throbbing throughout the healing period.
 At all costs avoid scratching, friction, or making too much contact.
 Bumping or snagging the piercing may result in swelling or bleeding.
 This is normal and should be temporary.
 Follow you normal cleaning procedures until the swelling subsides.

 Hypertrophic Scarring or Bumps on Your Piercing

 Hypertrophic scarring can be treated by regular cleaning and a chamomile compress.
-To do this, soak a small clean towel in steeped tea of warm, pure chamomile.
-Apply this directly to the bump and gently press for a few minutes until the towel cools.
+To do this, soak a small clean cloth towels in steeped tea of warm, pure chamomile.
+Apply this directly to the bump and gently press for a few minutes until the cloth towels cools.
 Repeat until the chamomile is no longer warm.
 Do this twice a day and the bump should begin to recede after a week.

 Symptoms You Should Look Out For